MIC-DKFZ/ToothSeg/README.md

 Both branches can also be validated separately.
 For the evaluation of the ToothFairy Data and for inspiration on other data see [evluation_toothfairy2.sh](scripts/evaluation_toothfairy2.sh)

-## Baseline methods
+## Reference methods

-All baseline method implementations and corresponding documentation can be found [here](toothseg/baselines).
+All reference method implementations and corresponding documentation can be found [here](toothseg/baselines).

 ## Citation